Coloring the world with handcrafted glass.

 That was 16 years ago and I'm STILL HOOKED.

-I've outgrown three workspaces and two kilns since then and the official Garden State Glasswork workshop will be built and open for business in Summer of 2021!
-Hooray!!
+I've outgrown three workspaces and two kilns since then and the official Garden State Glasswork workshop will be built and open for business in

 My style?
 From large panels, to sun catchers, to earrings, I constantly push the boundaries of color combinations.
 To maximize color, I often incorporate multicolored fused glass into stained glass pieces, giving it a truly unique 3-dimensional, sunlit, vibrant intensity.